Am I eligible to apply if I am...

 Can I participate in a summer project off campus?

-Maybe.
+Yes.
 You must outline the project with your Faculty Mentor and get approval from the McNair Director.
-If you are thinking of doing your summer project off campus, please speak with the Director.
+If you are thinking of doing your summer project off campus, please discuss with the Director.

 My major doesn’t have scientific research.
 Can I still apply?